Only a credible performance appraisal regime is effective

 A good quality control system is essential.
 This might include for example:

 - Ensuring that HR or third-party managers undertake independent reviews of findings

 - Introducing focus groups that can anonymously challenge results and ratings on behalf of both teams and/or individuals.

 While some of these ideas may be time-consuming, they will prove worthwhile if an individual or legal challenges are eliminated.

 Sell the benefits of measuring and rewarding performance, eliminate the impression it is a “tick box” activity.
-Celebrate success when the system works, making it clear the objective is to help get the best out of people, give them credit for work done well, as well as boosting performance and results.
+When the regime works well, celebrate success.
+Make it clear the objective is to help to get the best out of people.
+Give people credit for work done well, as well as boosting performance and results.